ODOU/Cooling-Degree-Day-in-West-Africa/README.md

 # Post-process files

-All the post-process netcdf files are csv files are provided in cdd_ouput/cdd folder.
+All the post-process netcdf files in csv are provided in cdd_ouput/cdd folder.

-.